-The National Park salmon licence is free and will be available at the Northwest River Kiosk in the park on June 14th from 9am - 4pm, and during fishing hours beginning on Thursday, June 15th.
+The National Park salmon licence is free of charge and will be available at the Northwest River Kiosk starting on June 27th.
+For Kiosk hours, please call 709-427-4587 on or after June 28th.

 Northwest River will follow Fisheries and Oceans Environmental Protocol as outlined in this guide.
-However, Northwest River may close completely at any time if water levels are deemed too low for salmon passage upstream; and concerns arise related to the long term sustainability of the salmon population.
+However, Northwest River may close completely at any time if water levels are deemed too low for salmon passage; and/or concerns arise related to the long-term sustainability of the salmon population.